karagenit/bracketology/README.md

 ## Setup

 Requires PHP 7 & MySQL.
-Need your MySQL Password in `src/.db.token`, or an empty file if you're using `AUTH_SOCKET`.
+Need your MySQL Username in `src/.db-user.token` and Password in `src/.db.token`, or an empty file if you're using `AUTH_SOCKET`.

 #### Data Import